China Resources

 China Resources Holdings Company Limited (华润), or simply China Resources, is a Chinese state-owned conglomerate that owns a variety of businesses in Hong Kong and Mainland China.
 Some of its subsidiaries use the name in the form of the initialism CRC.
+In 2024, China Resources ranked 60th on the World's 500 Most Influential Brands List by World Brand Lab.
+In 2025, China Resources Group ranks 67th in the Fortune Global 500.

 History

 The company started as Liow & Company (聯和公司) in Hong Kong in 1938.
 Its original purpose was to raise funds and purchase supplies and equipment for the Eighth Route Army and later People's Liberation Army, then engaged in the Chinese Civil War.
 It was renamed as China Resources Corporation (華潤公司) in 1948.
+In 1952, instead of being affiliated to the General Office of the CPC Central Committee, it came under the Central Trade Department (now known as the Ministry of Commerce).
 In 1983, the company was incorporated as China Resources (Holdings) Company Limited (華潤(集團)有限公司).
+In December 1999, CR was no longer linked to the Ministry of Foreign Trade and Economic Cooperation, and came under state management.

 Operations

 The company's main business focus is the export of mainland Chinese products (including energy) to Hong Kong.
 Its retail operations are organised under the China Resources Retail group, and include Chinese Arts & Crafts; it also runs a number of supermarkets in Hong Kong, originally under the CRC name, but now rebranded as Vanguard.
 It also owns Ng Fung Hong, the monopoly meat importer into Hong Kong.

 China Resources Cement is the largest NSP clinker and cement producer in Southern China by production capacity and the second largest concrete producer in China by sales volume.
 It was established in 2003 and incorporated in Cayman Islands.